 This flying safari is a seamless combination of three of the most diverse and spectacular wildlife areas in Zimbabwe – Hwange, Matusadona and Mana Pools - as well as a stay at the magnificent Victoria Falls.

-Arrive Victoria Falls and fly to Hwange National Park
+Arrive Victoria Falls & fly to Hwange National Park

-Fly by light aircraft to Lake Kariba, where you will be met and transferred by boat (20 minutes) across the lake to Changa Safari Camp for a two night stay on a fully inclusive basis.
+Fly by light aircraft to Lake Kariba, where you will be met and transferred by boat (20 minutes) across the lake to your camp, situated on a private concession within Matusadona National Park.

-A short flight by scheduled light aircraft to Mana West Airstrip, followed by a short vehicle transfer will take you to Ruckomechi Camp in an idyllic location overlooking the Zambezi River and the imposing Great African Rift Valley.
+A short flight by scheduled light aircraft takes you to to Mana West Airstrip, followed by a short vehicle transfer to your camp in an idyllic spot, overlooking the Zambezi River.

-Fly back to Victoria Falls by scheduled light aircraft (via Lake Kariba and Hwange) in time to connect with your overnight international flight back to the UK via Johannesburg.
+Fly back to Victoria Falls by scheduled light aircraft (via Lake Kariba and Hwange) in time to connect with your overnight international flight back to the UK.